 - How to find your iPhone or iPad's serial number, UDID, and more in iTunes

-How to find your iPhone or iPad's serial number and IMEI in iOS
+How to find your iPhone serial number and IMEI in iOS

-Both your serial number and your IMEI (International Mobile Equipment Identity) can be used if you need someone else to be able to identify your device, such as when you call Apple support.
+Both your serial number and your IMEI (International Mobile Equipment Identity) can be used if you need to identify your device, such as when you call Apple support or trade-in your iPhone.
+They're both really easy to find because they're housed in the "About" section of Settings.

 - Open Settings on your iPhone or iPad.